 While smoking can increase your life insurance premiums, it doesn't have to prevent you from securing the financial protection your loved ones deserve.
 By understanding your options and comparing rates, you can find an affordable plan that fits your budget.

 More importantly, remember that quitting smoking is the single most important step you can take to improve your health and potentially lower your life insurance costs.
-VARON, a trusted supplier of oxygen concentrator therapy**, understands the importance of respiratory health.
+VARON, a trusted supplier of best stationary oxygen concentrator therapy, understands the importance of respiratory health.
 We encourage you to explore smoking cessation resources and prioritize your well-being.

 Ready to take control of your health and secure your family's future?
 Contact a licensed insurance professional today to discuss your life insurance options.